gamemanual0/gm0/source/docs/appendix/glossary.rst

     Sprocket
-        A sprocket is a mechanical part that transfers power through its cogs, which fit into chain.
+        A sprocket is a mechanical part that transfers power through its cogs, which fit into :term:`chain`.
-        It is similar to a gear, except that instead of meshing with another gear, the sprocket meshes with chain.
+        It is similar to a :term:`gear`, except that instead of meshing with another gear, the sprocket meshes with chain.
         The cogs have the same system as gear teeth, using “numberT” (e.g. 32T or 86T).
         Chain is sold in both metal and plastic varieties.